 1905, 85-87 High St, designed by architect John McNeece, built for George Davies. the town lots - 420 and 421 - are shown to be the property of A. [presumably Alfred Alexander, as his father Alfred George had died in 1853] Davies, 1855-59 and then G.A.
 [George Alfred, son of Alfred Alexander] Davies, 1876-1879 - in documents held by the Fremantle City Library.

 The photo shows on the right what the whole building looked like from 1905, and the left what replaced the eastern half in about 1970, when it was built for the TAB.
 Capture from Google Maps Streetview, 24 July 2016.

 David Hutchison gives this convenient summary:

-I'm also a bit worried about the 'Record Finder' building, as it looks as the pediment which is in the right half of the existing building should be at the centre of a building that was one third wider.
+I'm also a bit bemused about the Davies building, as it looks as if the pediment which is in the right half of the existing building should be at the centre of a building that was one third wider.
 I don't suppose I'll ever find a heritage architect who could explain this. ...
 Update: I spoke to an architect this afternoon.
-He thinks it's quite possible that the missing half of the building could have had a pediment on its lefthand size the opposite of the one on the extant side.
+He thinks it's quite possible that the missing half of the building could have had a pediment on its lefthand size the pair of the one on the extant side.

 In 2019 the TAB has long ago moved out of nos 89-91 and various businesses tenant it.
 No. 87 High St did house The Record Finder, but that has moved west along High Street.
 Breaks, a coffee shop remains on the ground floor.